-The STOP Project represents an innovative approach to improving mechanical ventilation management in critical care, bridging the complexity with a practical solution required for effective bedside applications.
-By providing a streamlined, evidence-based algorithm that emphasizes simplicity without sacrificing clinical relevance, STOP aims to provide a pragmatic and universal solution to standardize care, reduce variability, and ultimately enhance patient outcomes.
+The STOP Project represents an innovative approach to improving mechanical ventilation management in critical care, bridging complexity with a practical solution necessary for effective bedside application.
+By providing a streamlined, evidence-based algorithm that emphasizes simplicity without sacrificing clinical relevance, STOP aims to standardize care, reduce variability, and ultimately enhance patient outcomes.
 The multi-phase development and implementation strategy ensures that STOP is adaptable to diverse healthcare environments and responsive to the needs of both experienced clinicians and trainees.
 Ultimately, the STOP project underscores a commitment to patient-centered, high-value care, with the goal of translating best practices into actionable bedside protocols that support ICU teams worldwide in delivering optimal respiratory support.